Academic Calendar 2025-2026

 Within 10 business days of the date upon which the appeal is considered complete, the UAPGC must provide the student with a written decision, which shall include:

-When the UAPGC determines that a modification to a Requirement to Withdraw from the University or the rescinding of a degree is appropriate, the UAPGC shall provide the Chair of the Academic Integrity Subcommittee with a copy of the decision.
+When the UAPGC determines that a modification to a Requirement to Withdraw from the University is appropriate, the UAPGC shall provide the Vice Provost (Teaching & Learning) with a copy of the decision.

 The UAPGC shall also inform the Instructor of the outcome of the appeal and provide them with a copy of the decision.